Every song on the Garden State soundtrack, ranked

-Zach Braff’s Garden State was—and continues to be—known as much for its soundtrack as for, well, everything else.
+Zach Braff's Garden State (2004) was — and continues to be — known as much for its soundtrack as for, well, everything else.
 The 13-song mix introduced The Shins and Frou Frou to a wider audience and gave well-established bands like Simon & Garfunkel and Coldplay a new home.
 And it gave thousands of Garden State fans something to pop into their CD player and keep there for days (or, you know, months) on end.

-Braff’s latest film, Wish I Was Here, also has an impressive, already-released soundtrack.
-But in time for the film’s Friday release, here’s a look back at the soundtrack that started it all—and ranking all of its tracks, because not every song can be a life-changer.
+Braff's other films, including 2014's Wish I Was Here, also have impressive soundtracks, but here's a look back at the Grammy-winning soundtrack that started it all — and a ranking of all of its tracks, because not every song can be a life-changer.

 13. "Winding Road" by Bonnie Somerville